cowpewter/mc-world-of-color/README.md

 ### Currently supported features:
 * Two new items: Color Intensifier & Color Fader
 * 60 new colorful dyes, which can be used with:
-  * Concrete Powder - with associated Concrete
+  * Concrete Powder and its associated Concrete
   * Wool
   * Stained Glass & Stained Glass Panes